mtremsal/fly-machines-proxy-demo/README.md

 ## What's next?

+### Custom domain

+We're currently leaning on Fly's default domain name on the `.dev` TLD.
+Fly makes it really easy to bring your own [custom domain](https://fly.io/docs/app-guides/custom-domains-with-fly/) and generating a certificate for it.
+We'd need to change one line in Phoenix's config to teach it about the new domain.
+Easy as pie!

 ### Higher throughput

 The demo currently showcases a simple chat for the real-time collaboration use case.
 In particular, the chat use case is stateless: while there's a shared PubSub topic for all connected users, each LiveView is in charge of displaying new messages that it receives, and only starts receiving messages after joining.
 A quick improvement would be to have a stateful server that caches the last n messages received so that new users can catch up on the conversation.
 A more involved upgrade would be to switch to a real-time graphics editor or a multiplayer mini-game that would synchronize hundreds of updates per second for each user.